darshkaushik/HiPC-Programming-Contest-2021/README.md

 ## Compilation and Execution Instructions

+Required gcc version: 8.1 or above <br>
+Required nvcc version: 11.2 or 9.2

 Follow these steps to run the solution on a GPU device:

 1. Clone or download this Repository.